adrianocosi0/brexit_referendum/README.md

 ### Figures folder:

-Shows the plots originating from the code in the Data Analysis and Data Modelling notebooks
+Shows the plots originating from the code in the Data Analysis notebook

 ### Brexit (developing):